Contact

-Neuroconstructionist Coaching for Transformation: The Power of Personal Constructs
+Neuroconstructionist Coaching for Transformation: The Power of Conceptual Polarities

 February 26, 2024